 Council approval is not needed if your project meets specific development standards.
 The standards you must comply with for most exempt development works are in the State Environmental Planning Policy (Exempt and Complying Development Codes) 2008 (the State Policy).

-If your proposal does not meet all of the Exempt Development provisions, it requires the submission and subsequent approval of an application before you can start any work.
+If your proposal does not meet all of the Exempt Development requirements, you will need to get approval via a Complying Development Certificate or Development Application before you can start any work.

 Should you have any further questions in relation to Exempt Development, please contact our Duty Building Surveyor on (02) 9839 6000.

 Some residential, commercial and industrial development can be constructed as complying development.